chanjarster/blog/content/post/interview/thread-and-locks.md

 In order for a deadlock to occur, you must have all four of the following conditions met:

-1. MutualExclusion:Onlyoneprocesscanaccessaresourceatagiventime.(Or, more accurately, there is limited access to a resource.
+1. Mutual Exclusion:Only one process can access a resource at a given time.(Or, more accurately, there is limited access to a resource.
 A deadlock could also occur if a resource has limited quantity.)
 2. Hold and Wait: Processes already holding a resource can request additional resources, without relinquishing their current resources.
 3. No Preemption: One process cannot forcibly remove another process' resource.
 4. Circular Wait: Two or more processes form a circular chain where each process is waiting on another resource in the chain.